There are so many incredible benefits of painting for children which makes this art form so much more than just colourful fun for kids!

 Some of the advantages gained when young children experiment with paints are probably obvious, such as practising control of their hands and expressing their creativity.

 Many of the developmental benefits of art may be a bit more hidden, however.
-Let’s explore the reasons your preschooler needs to paint often!
+Let’s explore how painting helps a child’s development.

 1. Fine Motor Control